joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 Suppose we are in a spacecraft orbiting the Earth in a circular orbit.
 The spacecraft is rotating such that the same side of the spacecraft always points toward the Earth.
-That is to say its rotation period is equal to its revolution period, just like the Moon's.
+That is to say its rotation period is equal to its revolution period, just like the Moon.
 Now we release a bushel of apples inside the spacecraft so that they are floating all around us.
 How will the apples be distributed in the spacecraft after a long time?
 We will assume that they are real apples, so they are inelastic and they are not massive